 Car purchase invoice: A dealer or a company will provide you a printed bill along with the car.
 Even if it is not mandatory in the state you live in, insist on having one.
 However, this may not be possible if you are purchasing the car from an individual.

 Dual fuel certification for retro fitment: If the car has been modified to run on two types of fuels, ask the seller for the dual fuel certification, as well as a NOC from the RTO, which certifies that the vehicle can run on both fuels.
 The retro fitment is a replaceable piece in the vehicle and has a guarantee of five years from the time it is installed, so you must ask the seller for its sale receipt too.

 Final Step: Financing and Insurance Decisions

 How are you going to finance your car and what will be the impact of the above decisions on the insurance policy?
 Can you do without an insurance policy?

 When deciding how to finance a car, the owner may decide to purchase it on credit or without.
 When purchasing on credit, one must keep the following points in mind:

 - Whether you are paying a feasible interest rate on the loan.

 - What is the period of paying back?

-In case of a pre-owned car, financing is a more difficult.
+In the case of a pre-owned car, financing is more difficult.
 The following factors play a huge role in determining whether you will get finance and what shall be your interest rate:

 - Age and make of car: If the car model has phased out, it is unlikely that the car will be financed.
 If the car is four years old, then you might get a loan only for three years.